skellis46/slipbox/improvisation and the threshold of the self.md

 But if I can convince you that a) there is a threshold, and b) on the far _being danced_ side of it the subject-object orientation collapses then it follows that the being danced side means that one's sense of self dissolves.
 This is because in order to recognise a self in consciousness there must be an I (as subject) being aware of a self (as object).
 Without the subject-object divide with which we seem to know the world, there is no self quite simply because the self is yet another thing in the world that we seem to know.
 The self is another appearance in consciousness.

-To do the first thing I must describe experiences that are different enough in kind such that there lies some experiential path between them (even if that pathway if very short).
+To do the first thing I must describe experiences that are different enough in kind such that there lies some experiential path between them (even if that pathway is very short).

 To do the second thing is much more difficult because there are no tools available to me to describe that experience directly.
 Phenomenology doesn't work.